djhmateer/djhmateer.github.io/_posts/2020-12-14-xprogressive web app example.md

 - Add to Home Screen prompt (A2HS) for iOS
 - Splash screen images for iOS and others (manifest.json and meta tags)
 - Offline page displayed when lost connection (ServiceWorker)
-- Lightweight fast loading site (Bootstrap CSS and VanillaJS)
+- Lightweight site (Bootstrap CSS and VanillaJS) with no external PWA dependencies

 [Source project portal-pwa-test on Github](https://github.com/djhmateer/portal-pwa-test)